 Isabel Constable was born in Hampstead, London, on 23 August 1822, the second daughter of the painter John Constable and his wife Maria Bicknell.
 She never married and inherited most of her father’s studio contents.

-In 1888 and gave or bequeathed to the South Kensington Museum in her own name and on behalf of her sister Maria Louise and brother Lionel Bicknell 95 Constable oil paintings and sketches, 297 drawings and watercolours and three sketchbooks.
+In 1888 she gave or bequeathed to the South Kensington Museum in her own name and on behalf of her sister Maria Louise and brother Lionel Bicknell 95 Constable oil paintings and sketches, 297 drawings and watercolours and three sketchbooks.
 The same year, Isabel Constable also made smaller gifts of her father’s work to the British Museum, the Royal Academy and the National Gallery.
 She died in 1888.

 Information in the V&A Archive